 However, evidence of ability to read and speak English at the graduate level may be requested of applicants for whom English is not a primary language.
 The TOEFL is the customary instrument used in this assessment.
 Applicants should have familiarity with basic statistics, spreadsheet, and database programs.

 MPA program tuition for the 2015-2016 academic year is $674 per credit hour (subject to change by the Seattle University Board of Trustees).
 The MPA degree is a 54-credit program, so the total cost for tuition is $36,396.

 For financial aid information please contact the Financial Aid office.

-The Collins Scholarship is a need-based scholarship awarded to MPA students throughout the academic year.
-Admitted MPA students are eligible to apply: applications are provided to students at the time of acceptance.
-Recipients may receive up to $5,000 toward the MPA degree.
-Access the Collins Scholarship application HERE.
+The Collins Scholarship is a need-based scholarship awarded to new MPA students in their first academic year.
+Newly admitted MPA students are eligible to apply in their first quarter; recipients may receive up to $5,000 toward the MPA degree.
+Access the Spring 2016 application.